 When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage Some FEHB plans already cover some dental and vision services.
 When you are covered by more than one vision/dental plan, coverage provided under your FEHB plan remains as your primary coverage.
 FEDVIP coverage pays secondary to that coverage.
-When you enroll in a dental and/or vision plan on BENEFEDS.com, you will be asked to provide information on your FEHB plan so that your plans can coordinate benefits.
+When you enroll in a dental and/or vision plan on BENEFEDS.com or by phone at 1-877-888-3337, (TTY 1-877-889-5680), you will be asked to provide information on your FEHB plan so that your plans can coordinate benefits.
 Providing your FEHB information may reduce your out-of-pocket cost.